-The BLM has defined four Classes that represent the relative value of the visual resources of an area and are defined making use of the VRM Matrix below:
+The BLM has defined four Classes that represent the relative value of the visual resources of an area and are defined making use of the VRM Matrix below and mapped in Error!
+R eference source not found. on the previous page: